About Aleksander Krawczuk

 with the simplicity and clarity of Bertrand Russell."

-Aleksander Krawczuk, aspiring scholar, 1946
+Aleksander Krawczuk, aspiring author, 1946

 "I shall write the best books,